Effendi Simbolon

-Effendi Muara Sakti Simbolon (born 1 December 1964) is an Indonesian politician of PDI-P who has been a member of the People's Representative Council (DPR) since 2004.
+Effendi Muara Sakti Simbolon (born 1 December 1964) is an independent Indonesian politician who has been a member of the People's Representative Council (DPR) since 2004.
 Despite coming from the same political party, Simbolon was a noted critic of president Joko Widodo, especially in Widodo's first years as president.
+Effendi Simbolon served as a member of PDI-P from 2004 until his dismissal in 2024.

 Background

 Simbolon was born in Banjarmasin, South Kalimantan on 1 December 1964.
 He received elementary education in Banjarbaru, before moving to Jakarta where he studied in a state-funded middle school.
 After completing his high school at SMAN 3 Jakarta, he graduated with a bachelor's degree in corporate management from Jayabaya University in 1988.
 Later on, after entering public office, he studied for a master's degree in politics and another degree in international relations from Padjadjaran University.

 Simbolon is of Batak descent, and is the chairman of the Simbolon clan's association (Punguan Simbolon Baruna Indonesia).